For more information or to speak with a Financial Education Specialist, please contact us at FinancialEducationAFB@afbank.com.

 What’s our role as a bank in helping you manage the funds in your account?
-And how can you best use our services to avoid drawing more funds than you have?
+And how can you best make use our services to avoid an overdrawn account?

 How We Help Protect Your Funds

 An Armed Forces Bank checking account is one way to help safeguard your funds.
 Part of what we do is exchange funds with other banks, businesses and retailers as you make purchases.
 We further offer several loan options to fund unexpected expenses, col- lege, vacations, as well as remodeling and home purchases.
 Subject to credit approval.